• Home

 I highly suggest letting your shoes air dry.
 However, if you don’t have the time to wait, you can place your shoes in the dryer.

 I suggest using the dryer rack that came with your dryer to set them on.
-This will eliminate the clunking.
+This will eliminate clunking.
 Just dry the towels in another session if you use the rack.

 If you don’t have a dryer rack, you may want to dry the towels with your shoes to reduce clunking.

 If you use the dryer, make sure to use low heat.
-The bottoms of your shoes are most likely rubber so they heat of the dryer can misshape them.
+The bottoms of your shoes are most likely rubber so the heat of the dryer can misshape them.
 This is why I suggest air drying instead.

 Once the shoes are dried, replace the insoles (if needed) and laces.